 The Portfolio may not be able to sell such securities and may not be able to realize their full value upon sale.
 Restricted securities (securities subject to legal or contractual restrictions on resale) may be illiquid.
-Some restricted securities (such as securities issued pursuant to Rule 144A under the Securities Act of 1933 ("Rule 144A Securities") or certain commercial paper) may be more difficult to trade than other types of securities.
+Some restricted securities (such as securities issued pursuant to Rule 144A under the Securities Act of 1933

+("Rule 144A Securities") or certain commercial paper) may be more difficult to trade than other types of securities.

-INVESTMENT IN EXCHANGE-TRADED FUNDS AND OTHER INVESTMENT COMPANIES performance of a specific index or implement actively-managed investment strategies.
+INVESTMENT IN EXCHANGE-TRADED FUNDS AND OTHER INVESTMENT COMPANIES

+The Portfolio may invest in shares of ETFs, subject to the restrictions and limitations of the 1940 Act, or any applicable rules, exemptive orders or regulatory guidance thereunder.
+ETFs are pooled investment vehicles that seek to track the performance of a specific index or implement actively-managed investment strategies.
 Index ETFs will not track their underlying indices precisely since the ETFs have expenses and may need to hold a portion of their assets in cash, unlike the underlying indices, and the ETFs may not invest in all of the securities in the underlying indices in the same proportion as the indices for varying reasons.
 The Portfolio will incur transaction costs when buying and selling ETF shares, and indirectly bear the expenses of the ETFs.
-In addition, the market value of an ETF's shares, which is based on supply and demand in the market for the ETF's shares, may differ from its NAV.
+In addition, the market value of an ETF's shares, which is based on supply and demand in the market for the ETF's shares, may differ from its net asset value, or NAV.
 Accordingly, there may be times when an ETF's shares trade at a discount to its NAV.